What Is a Personal Loan?

 • Small business expenses

-Keep in mind, though, that some lenders may have restrictions on how you can use your money.
+It's also important to keep in mind that some lenders may have restrictions on how you can use your money.
 Some may prohibit education-related expenses, for instance.
 Check with the lender beforehand to make sure you can use a personal loan for your intended purpose.

 When Is a Personal Loan a Good Idea?